ProlexicGT/Steam-Sale/README.md

 # Steam-Sale
-An application to analyze steam game sales
+An application to analyze steam game sales based on steamdb price history using their csv file